Advertisement s

 Cost of Invisible Braces

-The cost of invisible braces is about the same or higher than traditional orthodontic treatment, which ranges from $4,800 to $7,200.
+The cost of invisible braces is about the same or higher than traditional orthodontic treatment, which ranges from $2,500 to $7,000.
 Your specific braces cost is determined by factors that include the type and duration of treatment, the dental professional, the location, your dental insurance and any other restorative work needed before or throughout treatment.
 Financing may be available through your dental insurance plan or your dentist’s office.
-Consult your dental insurance provider and dentist’s office to determine which orthodontic benefits you may qualify for.
+Consult your dental insurance provider and dentist’s office to determine what orthodontic benefits you may qualify for.

 About the Reviewer